Downlink Performance Analysis for a Generalized Shotgun Cellular System: Conclusions

 \section{Conclusions}

-In this paper, we comprehensively study the characterization of the $\frac{C}{I}$ and $\frac{C}{I+N}$ at the MS in the SCS where the SCS is defined as a cellular system where the BS deployment in a given region is according to a non-homogeneous Poisson point process.
-Analytical expressions for the tail probabilities of $\frac{C}{I}$ and $\frac{C}{I+N}$ at the MS are obtained for 1-D, 2-D and 3-D SCSs, where the 1-D, 2-D and 3-D SCS are mathematical models for BS deployments along the highway (1-D), in planar regions (2-D) and in metropolitan and residential areas (3-D), respectively.
-Further, a closed form expression for the tail probabilitiy of $\frac{C}{I}$ is derived for the homogeneous cases of 1-D, 2-D and 3-D SCS.
-Several mathematical tools are developed, that help in characterizing the instantaneous $\frac{C}{I}$ and $\frac{C}{I+N}$ at the MS when the MS is moving in the SCS.
-These results are applicable for general shadow fading distrubutions and arbitrary path-loss models.
-This makes the results directly applicable for analyzing many different wireless applications which are characterized by uncoordinated deployments.
-The application of this theory has been demonstrated in the study of the impact of cooperation between cognitive radios in the low power primary user detection and can be found in \cite{Madhusudhanan2010}.
+In this paper, we study the characterization of the SIR and SINR at the MS in shotgun cellular systems where a SCS is defined as a cellular system where the BS deployment in a given region is according to a Poisson point process.
+A sequence of equivalent SCSs are derived to show that it is sufficient to study the canonical SCS that has unity transmission power and unity fading factors, and a path-loss model of $\frac{1}{R}$.
+Analytical expressions for the tail probabilities of the SIR and SINR at the MS are obtained for 1-D, 2-D and 3-D SCSs, where the 1-D, 2-D and 3-D SCS are mathematical models for BS deployments along the highway (1-D), in planar regions (2-D) and in urban areas (3-D), respectively.
+Further, a closed form expression for the tail probability of SIR is derived for the homogeneous cases of 1-D, 2-D and 3-D SCS.
+The results are applicable for general fading distributions and arbitrary path-loss models.
+This makes the results useful for analyzing many different wireless scenarios that are characterized by uncoordinated deployments.
+The application of the results has been demonstrated in the study of the impact of cooperation between cognitive radios in the low power primary user detection and can be found in \cite{Madhusudhanan2010}, and in the study of heterogeneous networks in \cite{Madhusudhanan2011}.
 Future work will further explore the applications of the SCS model in the context of indoor femtocells, cognitive radios, and multi-tier or overlay networks.